Students To Get Need-based Scholarships From BISP Funds To Pursue Higher Education - UrduPoint

 Students To Get Need-based Scholarships From BISP Funds To Pursue Higher Education

-These scholarships would be channeled through the Higher Education Commission (HEC) to outstanding and needy students, the sources told APP on Tuesday.
+These scholarships would be channeled through the Higher Education Commission (HEC) to outstanding and needy students, the sources told APP.

 Under the programme, the students would be able to pursue higher education at national and international leading universities with the funding support of BISP, they added.